 You should also know that:

-- By writing to your counsellor, you can request access to the information we hold about you (i.e. request your counselling file).
+- By writing to the Director of Student Services you can request access to the information we hold about you (i.e. request your counselling file).

 - An explanation will be provided to you if legislation prevents certain information from being disclosed to you.

 - The notes made by the counsellor at the times of your visits are contained in one file and maintained according to privacy regulations in the Health, Counselling and Disability Services.
 You can read more about the handling of student information here.

 - You can discuss any concerns you have about the use of your personal information with your counsellor.